MK61395/MK61395/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Artificial Intelligence and ML Algorithm
+- 🔭 I’m currently working on Artificial Intelligence and ML Algorithms
 - 🌱 I’m currently learning Data Science
 - ⚡ Fun fact: I can bowl faster than you